 - Make sure the physical dimensions of your image are small.

-- Save JPEG files without meta data when using on the web.
+- Save JPEG files without metadata when using the web.

-PNG can also store images which contain transparent regions or even translucent (partially transparent) regions.
+PNG can also store images that contain transparent regions or even translucent (partially transparent) regions.
 However, PNG is not capable of handling animated images.

 - Use PNG for graphics that contain transparency, especially partial transparency.

-- Use as few colours in your image as possible to decrease file size.
+- Use as few colors in your image as possible to decrease file size.

-GIF (pronounced jiff, commonly as giff) is a file format that has achieved fame on the web due to its ability to save short animations, which can easily be shared with others.
+GIF (pronounced jiff, commonly as gif) is a file format that has achieved fame on the web due to its ability to save short animations, which can easily be shared with others.
 GIF files end in .gif.
 Unless your graphic is animated, there are often better formats for saving your image.
-Like PNG, GIF is a lossless format, and is best suited for storing graphics with few colours such as diagrams and icons.
-However, PNG usually results in a smaller file size.
+Like PNG, GIF is a lossless format and is best suited for storing graphics with few colors such as diagrams and icons.
+However, PNG usually results in smaller file sizes.
 If your graphics are very small (only a few pixels high and wide) GIF can result in smaller file sizes than PNG, but this is a rare exception.

 - Use GIF for short animated graphics such as loading icons.

 - For longer animations, especially video clips, consider saving in a video file format.